MidAtlanticDreamin/MidAtlanticDreamin.github.io/collections/_speakers/PratimaShrivastav.md

 description: ""
 ---

- Principal Consultant/Architect at Slalom.
+ Pratima is a Principal Consultant/Architect at [Slalom](https://slalom.com){:target="_blank"}.
 She enjoys simplifying complex business use cases and building scalable solutions on the platform.
-She has a special interest in Data and Analytics, AI, and Flows and loves to work in Healthcare.
+She has a special interest in Data and Analytics, AI, and Flows and loves to work in healthcare projects.
+Pratima shares Salesforce bytes on [her YouTube channel](https://www.youtube.com/@PratimaShri){:target="_blank"}.